We understand that pet care can be confusing at times. To help alleviate your concerns, we have compiled a list of common questions below.

 The flea life cycle is such that new fleas hatch for several months.
 Therefore, you may see fleas even when treating with a topical product.
 If the infestation is not too great, you will eventually take care of the problem with continued topical applications.
 If the infestation is significant, you may find it necessary to treat your house in addition to all your animals.
 (Remember that it is necessary to treat all animals in the house even if some do not go outside… fleas travel in on one animal, drop eggs in the house and hatching fleas then infect other animals in the house.)

 Due to the flea life cycle, you can have fleas hatching in your home year round.
 Ticks only need temperatures to reach 40 degrees to be active.
+With increasing prevalence of tick-borne disease, good tick prevention is key.

 A rabid bat can enter any home and bite your cat.
 It is also the law!